jackalstomper/AutomataSpeedrunMod/README.md

 WINEDLLOVERRIDES="xinput1_4.dll=n,b" %command%
 ```

-You should now be able to launch the game through steam and see the the VC3Mod watermark when loaded.
+You should now be able to launch the game through Steam and see the the VC3Mod watermark when loaded.

 ## Toggling the mod on/off